NisargPraj/CMPE-255-Data-Mining-Nisarg-Prajapati/Advanced Dimensionality Reduction/Readme.md

 ## **Results and Analysis**

-The detailed results and analysis for each technique are included in the [Dimensionality_Reduction.ipynb](notebooks/Dimensionality_Reduction.ipynb) notebook.
-Commentary is provided after each technique, discussing:
+The detailed results and analysis for each technique are included in the [Dimensionality_Reduction.ipynb](https://colab.research.google.com/drive/1QcwvtkllAH1WT57okBWreCO-uMPRgBVo?usp=sharing) notebook.
+Commentary is provided for each technique, discussing:

 - The effectiveness of the technique on the chosen dataset.
 - Observations about the visualizations and any patterns identified.